cue-lang/cue/doc/tutorial/kubernetes/README.md

 However, on closer inspection of the remaining files we see a lot of remaining fields in the disk specifications as a result of inconsistent naming.
-Reducing configurations like we did in this excersize exposes inconsistencies.
+Reducing configurations like we did in this exercise exposes inconsistencies.
 The inconsistencies can be removed by simply deleting the overrides in the specific configuration.
 Leaving them as is gives a clear signal that a configuration is inconsistent.